 - Lectures regularly offered in International M.A.
 Program in Economics. - Special Lectures irregularly offered in International M.A.
-Program in Economics. - GSISS Joint Courses on thesis writing, presentation & discussion skills in English offered in Graduate School of International Social Sciences.
+Program in Economics. - GSISS Joint Courses on thesis writing, presentation & discussion skills in English offered in Graduate School of International Social Sciences (credits do not count towards the M.A. degree).